Thinking Of Becoming A Nurse Practitioner Or Physician Assistant? Read This First.

 People are coming into the healthcare system by droves because of the Affordable Care Act and the aging population.
 Hence, the demand for advanced educated nurses to take the reins on caring for a big portion of them has grown immensely.
 That means that nurse practitioner (NP) and physician’s assistant (PA) are two professions playing a vital role in America’s changing healthcare panorama

 NPs and PAs include direct patient care at the advanced practice level, including working independently or collaboratively.
-With so many baby boomers aging, the need for more graduate level health care providers is increasing by the day.
-Plus, the need for these professions have escalated because of the Affordable Care Act with more than 40 million more people added to the primary care systems after finally getting health insurance in the last two years.
+With so many baby boomers aging, the need for more graduate-level health care providers is increasing by the day.
+Plus, the need for these professions has escalated because of the Affordable Care Act with more than 40 million more people added to the primary care systems after finally getting health insurance in the last two years.

 “Physician assistants and nurse practitioners are more cost effective in a health care system, and there has been an amazing up swell interest in how to integrate them into hospital systems in more and more ways,” says Jonathan Bowser, director and associate dean of the Physician Assistant Program at University of Colorado Anschutz Medical Campus.

-Here is a look at the growth outlook, salary range, strengths and advancements of a PA and a NP:
+Here is a look at the growth outlook, salary range, strengths and advancements of a PA and an NP:

 Bowser cannot believe how many applicants his university gets for the PA program each year, and it just keeps growing.